Albert Thurgood: After football

 He was also a solid cricketer, playing three first XI matches for the North Melbourne Cricket Club during the 1890s; he was also an avid golfer.
 After his retirement from football, Thurgood became active in horse racing—for some years as a bookmaker and subsequently as an owner.
 He ran a number of successful horses, including Amazonia, which won the Bagot Handicap in 1921 and was placed third in the Melbourne Cup that year.

 In 1996, Thurgood was inducted into the Australian Football Hall of Fame.
 He was named in the Essendon Team of the Century, which was selected in their VFL/AFL centenary year of 1997.
 Nicknamed "The Great", he was inducted into the WA Football Hall of Fame in 2004 as an inaugural inductee.

 Other interests

 He was an all-round sportsman.
 In addition to his football career, he played cricket for East Fremantle during 1894-7 and later for North Melbourne and had a passion for golf.
 He owned a stock and station agent business with premises in Flinders Lane In 1912, he registered as a bookmaker and was given space in the elite “Paddock Reserve” at Flemington racetrack.
-He enjoyed modest success with racehorses; a horse named Choi took out the Cantala Stakes in 1919 and another, Amazonia, was placed 3rd in the 1921 Melbourne Cup.
+He enjoyed modest success with racehorses; a horse named Choi took out the Cantala Stakes in 1919, while another, Amazonia, was placed 3rd in the 1921 Melbourne Cup.

 Champions of Essendon

-In 2002 an Essendon panel ranked him at 9 in their Champions of Essendon list of the 25 greatest players ever to have played for Essendon.
+In 2002, an Essendon panel ranked him at 9 in their Champions of Essendon list of the 25 greatest players ever to have played for Essendon.